Qiskit/qiskit/README.md

 print(result.get_data("superposition"))
 ```

-in this case the output will be:
+In this case, the output will be:

 ```
 COMPLETED
 {'00': 509, '11': 515}
 ```

-You can execute your code in a [real Quantum Chip](https://github.com/QISKit/ibmqx-backend-information).
+You can also use QISKit to execute your code on a [real Quantum Chip](https://github.com/QISKit/ibmqx-backend-information).

  First, get your API token: